Prakashs25/single-page-portfolio-html/README.md

 # Single Page Portfolio

+## See the Project Demo live <a href="https://prakashs25.github.io/single-page-portfolio-html/" target="_blank">here</a>

 This is a simple portfolio with sleek design built using HTML, CSS, JavaScript.

-## See the Project live <a href="https://prakashs25.github.io/single-page-portfolio-html/" target="_blank">here</a>

 In the project directory, you will find a file : `index.html` Double click the file and see the results in your favourite browser.